Autism Outreach Service

-The Autism Outreach Service is a small team of teachers with specialist knowledge and experience in the field of Autism Spectrum Conditions (ASC).
+The Autism Outreach Service is a small team of teaching and support staff with specialist knowledge and experience in the field of Autism Spectrum Conditions (ASC).

-We are part of the staff team at Orchard Brae School but we work across the nursery, primary and secondary educational sectors within Aberdeen City.
+We are part of the staff team at Orchard Brae School, supporting our colleagues in the mainstream nursery, primary and secondary educational sectors across Aberdeen City.

-As part of ACC’s Integrated Children’s & Family Services, the role of the AORS is to deliver universal, targeted and specialist levels of support across Aberdeen City to staff and schools who have children and young people with a diagnosis of an ASC.
+As part of ACC’s Integrated Children & Family Services, the role of the Autism Outreach Service is to deliver universal, targeted and specialist levels of support across Aberdeen City to staff and schools who have children and young people with an Autism Spectrum Condition.

-Our focus is on building capacity and confidence within schools.
+Our focus is on increasing knowledge and understanding of ASC and building capacity and confidence within schools.

-In delivering our service the AORS works closely with all partner agencies and colleagues to ensure that the approach or interventions used are appropriate, effective, consistent and get it right for every child.
+In delivering our service the Autism Outreach Service works closely with all partner agencies and colleagues to ensure that the approach or interventions used are appropriate, effective, consistent and get it right for every child.